loehnertz/rattlesnake/README.md

 # rattlesnake

-A python application that does noise cancellation
+A python application that does noise cancellation in thoery

 ## Motive